Theda Bara: Early life

-In 1890 the family moved to Avondale, a Cincinnati suburb with a substantial Jewish community.
+In 1890, the family moved to Avondale, a Cincinnati suburb with a substantial Jewish community.
 Bara attended Walnut Hills High School, graduating in 1903.
 After attending the University of Cincinnati for two years, she worked mainly in local theater productions, but did explore other projects.
 After moving to New York City in 1908, she made her Broadway debut the same year in The Devil.

 Career

-Most of Bara's early films were shot along the East Coast, where the film industry was based, primarily at Fox Studios in Fort Lee, New Jersey.
+Most of Bara's early films were shot along the East Coast, where the film industry was then based, primarily at Fox Studios in Fort Lee, New Jersey.
 She lived with her family in New York City.
 The rise of Hollywood as the center of the American film industry forced her to move to Los Angeles to film the epic Cleopatra (1917), which became one of her biggest hits.
-Only a 1 minute fragment of Cleopatra is known to exist today, but numerous photographs of her in costume as Cleopatra have survived.
+Only a one-minute fragment of Cleopatra is known to exist today, but numerous photographs of her in costume as Cleopatra have survived.